MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 Instead of polling, a Telemetrix server autonomously monitors input pins and only transmits a report to the client when the pin's state or value changes.

-When callbacks are used instead of polling, bidirectional communication between the client and server is significantly reduced by 50% or more.

 Because the server continuously monitors its input pins and devices, a data change is less likely to be missed.
-As soon as a data change is detected a report is sent to the client.
+A report is immediately sent to the client when a change is detected.

+When callbacks are used instead of polling, bidirectional communication between the client and server is significantly reduced by 50% or more when compared to polling.

 #### What Is A Callback?